 Do you want an ad-free, printable copy of this online tutorial?
 Find it here for just $3.
 You won’t need to access the internet every time you want to make it. ------ Or get the BUNDLE with ALL the Printable Tutorials - current and future ones!

 Ok, this one is my favorite.
 You cannot but love it - both the process and your first ever mug rug.
+And you can use it later to make an easy quilted table runner!

 Never made a quilt as you go block before?
 See my master post about quilting as you go for even more useful tips to get you started.